 Do you have bike racks on your busses?

-Can I bring my bike on the bus?
+Can I bring my bike inside the bus?

 No. Bicycles are not allowed inside the bus.
 However, all regular route buses are equpped with bike racks.

 How is Metro Ride environmentally friendly?

 We provide service on all of our regular bus routes with new clean-diesel busses.
 They are equipped with engines that meet the latest federal Clean Air Act standards to burn 95% cleaner than busses manufactured 20 years ago.
 We have investigated hybrid technology, but cost is currently a barrier.
 The cost of a hybrid bus is 55% greater than a bus powered by clean-diesel technology.